Tax Sale Requirements

 All bids must be made in good faith.
 All bids placed, whether intentional or not, are the responsibility of the bidder and may not be withdrawn.
 Should a successful bidder not make full payment for any or all the certificates that are awarded in the tax sale, including any associated High Bid Premium, they will not be awarded any certificates and they may be prohibited from participating in future tax sales.
 The certificates will be awarded to the next highest bidder.
 All bidders are required to monitor their auction account to ensure funds for successful bids are available for payment at the close of the auction.

-Each successful bidder will receive an invoice via email by on the day of the tax sale.
-Guaranteed funds in the form of wire transfer, cash, or cashier’s check must be received for payment of the total amount of awarded bids, plus any associated high bid premium.
-Cash or cashier’s checks must be delivered by 3 p.m.
+Each successful bidder will receive an invoice via email once the tax sale is completed.
+Guaranteed funds in the form of a wire transfer or cashier’s check must be received for payment of the total amount of awarded bids, plus any associated high bid premium.
+Cashier’s checks must be delivered by 3 p.m.
 (EST) the day following the tax sale to:

 Prince George’s County Office of Finance